 As one of the longest kayaks we tested, we are quite pleased with how the Aquaglide handles on the water.
-This boat is 14 ft 7 in long, and just inches shorter than the Advanced Elements AdvancedFrame Convertible Tandem.
-It's also several inches wider at 3 ft 2 in and rides with a low profile in the water making it the most stable boat in the cohort.
+This boat is 14'7" long and 3'2" wide, and rides with a low profile in the water making it one of the most stable boats in the cohort.
 With a pointed, piercing bow and a long skeg to boot, the Aquaglide tracks well through the water and in cooperation with your paddle buddy, it's rather maneuverable!
 There's plenty of room for two paddlers not to feel like you're paddle-fencing in the boat.
 And with the extra space - and little bonus seat pad! - you can even fit a small third person to ride along and sing songs, crack jokes, or be your tour guide.

 The Aquaglide also features fully adjustable foot braces - a feature not found in most inflatable kayaks.
 This allows you to achieve proper kayak paddling form, dig in and firmly brace to give you the maximum support for strong strokes - crucial if you're paddling against the wind or need to be able to maximize the power of your strokes.
 Additionally, a handy scupper hole in the bow of the boat drains water while you paddle, helping you avoid sitting in a floating bathtub.